belu/microquark/docs/GRAALVM.md

 ## Reflection

-But the joy only lasted for a short time.
+The joy only lasted for a short time.
 When the storage was started, the application crashed with an exception:

 ```
 java.lang.IllegalArgumentException: Class one.microstream.afs.nio.NioReadableFile$Default[] is